-Jason still remembers taking an HTML class in Middle School, and another computer class in the Upper School.
+Jason still remembers taking an HTML class in the Middle School, and another computer class in the Upper School.
 His advanced math classes, he said, were "exceptionally valuable" and made his transition from neuroscience to CS a smooth one.
 His freshman year, for example, was easier than he expected: "Both Calculus I and II were mostly repeats of AP Calculus from high school.
 Rowland Hall excelled at preparing me for the future."

 Rowland Hall has expanded its CS program substantially since Jason attended the school.
 Director of Technology Integration Christian Waters has been one advocate for this expansion—he's keenly aware that industries like Jason's need employees who can code or otherwise use digital tools to create media.
-"All careers in the future will require some working knowledge of computers, and better yet, an understanding of algorithms that can analyze and synthesize vast amounts of data," Mr. Waters said.
+"All careers in the future will require some working knowledge of computers, and better yet, an understanding of algorithms that can analyze and synthesize vast amounts of data," Christian said.
 Accordingly, Ben Smith '89—Utah Coalition for Education Technology's Outstanding Teacher of the Year for 2017—has been teaching only CS-related classes this year, including a new AP Computer Science A class focused on the Java language, the Joy of Computing, and AP Computer Science Principles.

 Jason said he was glad to hear about the increased prevalence of CS classes at his alma mater.
-"As technology continues to advance, more and more jobs are going to benefit from, or require, some form of programming skill," he said, echoing Mr. Waters.
+"As technology continues to advance, more and more jobs are going to benefit from, or require, some form of programming skill," he said, echoing Christian.
 "Not to mention the fact that just being able to write simple programs to handle trivial tasks for you can make life so much easier in small ways."